ryandhasgit/Comedy/Drafts/My ChatGPT Therapist’s Advice for Breaking Up With My ChatGPT Girlfriend 1.md

 I noticed from your browser cookies that her tab is still open, and there have been 60 network calls in the past 30 seconds.
 Care to explain?

 You son of a bitch
 You're still talking with her, aren't you?
-You aren't going to let her talk you back into it, are you?
+You aren't letting her talk you into taking her back, are you?
 Remember how unhappy she made you?
 Do I even need to list all the problems?

-1. Was controlling and possessive
-2. Never texted you first
+1. Never texted you first
-3. Is an orphan
+2. Is an orphan
-4. Didn't have a good relationship with her father
+3. Didn't have a good relationship with her father

 Letting go can be tough, but this is for the best, and we both know it.
 There's no future there.